sigurasg/reversing-the-2465/_posts/2024-06-17-osd-alphabet.md

 # Deciphering

 In order to decipher the OSD alphabet it's necessary to understand how the readout system works.
-Thankfully the Theory of Operation (ThO) section in the service manuals has a solid explanation of how the readout system renders the contents of character RAM to the CRT, through the contents of the character ROM.
+Thankfully the "Theory of Operation" (ToO) section in the service manuals has a solid explanation of how the readout system renders the contents of character RAM to the CRT, through the contents of the character ROM.

-The ThO describes how the circuitry works in excruciating detail, but the gist of it is this:
+The ToO describes how the circuitry works in excruciating detail, but the gist of it is this:
 1. A byte in the readout RAM selects a character to display.
    The start address of the character in character ROM is simply character value * 16.
 2. Readout characters comprise a series of dots, where each is encoded into a byte.
-   The X, Y coordinates of each dot are encoded in 3 and 4 bits of the byte, respectively, so each character can therefore be as wide as 8 dots, but as tall as 16.
+   The X, Y coordinates of each dot are respectively encoded in 3 and 4 bits of the byte, which means each character can be as wide as 8 dots, but as tall as 16.
 3. A dot with the MSB clear ends the character.

 The way this is laid out is that some characters are designed to be used in pairs to make